apache/skywalking-rover/docs/en/setup/configuration/traffic.md

 # Traffic

-The traffic is used to collecting the network access logs from the [Service Discovery](service-discovery.md), and send [access logs](https://github.com/apache/skywalking-data-collect-protocol/blob/master/ebpf/accesslog.proto) to the backend server for analyze.
+The traffic is used to collecting the network access logs from services through the [Service Discovery](service-discovery.md), and send [access logs](https://github.com/apache/skywalking-data-collect-protocol/blob/master/ebpf/accesslog.proto) to the backend server for analyze.

 ## Configuration